Thursday, 20 December 2007

 So today, we start with one Jonathan Bryant - who went by the name of DIGITEK.

-A Protosilicon Geoid (Still with me?) was taken to be analysed by a team of scientists led by Jonathan Bryant.
-However, one of Bryant's underlings did the dirty on him, and sold out information on the substance to a rival company, who then sent in an armed retrieval team to nab it.
-During the chaos that followed Bryant was killed, but only after having come into direct contact with the geoid, creating a transformation within his body.
+A Protosilicon Geoid (Still with me?) was taken to be analysed by a team of scientists led by one Jonathan Bryant.
+However, one of Bryant's underlings did the dirty on him, and sold out information on the substance to a rival company.
+A rival company who promptly sent in an armed retrieval team of their own to nab it.

-The result is that Bryant's physical body is completely incinerated, but due to his contact with a) The Geoid and b) the array of computers monitoring it, parts of all three have become a new gestalt life form.
-A life form with the personality and memories of Bryant, with a physical form which in some way kind of resembled Bryant, but which is malleable and transportable through all kinds of digital medium.
+The net result is that Bryant's physical body is completely incinerated, but due to his contact with a) The Geoid and b) the array of computers monitoring it, parts of all three joined together to form a new gestalt life form.

-And this is where as a sci-fi concept, in many ways Digitek was kind of ahead of its time (1992).
-This new digital form could be assembled and disassembled at will, allowing for such quirks as travelling down power and phone lines - packing up at one end, unpacking at the other.
+And this is where as a sci-fi concept, in many ways Digitek was kind of ahead of its time for 1992.
+For one this new digital form could be assembled and disassembled at will, allowing for such quirks as travelling down power and phone lines - packing up at one end, unpacking at the other.
 A neat little idea, years before The Matrix came along.
-The form was only solid when it wanted to be, could reconstruct itself after being smashed to pieces, and (Because it was the 90s) could form impossibly large guns out of next to nothing, at the drop of the hat. ;-) Still, I think that most of those abilities are quite handy, and usable in a modern comic.
-We're talking about a being who can never truly be killed (Although perhaps might be susceptible to data corruption, and viruses) who can communicate with pretty much any machine on the planet, and who can be pretty handy in a fight - should it ever come to that.
+It was only solid when it wanted to be, could reconstruct itself after being smashed to pieces, and (Because it was the 90s) could form up impossibly large guns out of next to nothing, at the drop of a hat.

 In issue #6 of Civil War: Frontline, the following panels appeared: